pmglab/KGGSEE/doc/source/detailed_document.rst

     52238	T	G	0.94	-1.77	0.28	5.1E-9	65	0.38
     74681	G	T	0.95	-1.45	0.33	1.1E-5	63	0.23

 The first row starting with ``#`` is the header line.
 Then, eQTLs of each gene/transcript are chunked.
-For each gene/transcript, the first row has three columns of (1) the gene symbol prefixed by ``>``, (2) Ensembl gene/transcript ID, and (3) chromosome; the second and following rows have nine columns of (4) the eQTL coordinate, (5) the reference allele, (6) the alternative allele, (7) the frequency of the alternative allele, (8) the effect size, (9) the standard error of the effect size, (10) the p-value of nonzero effect size, (11) the effective sample size and (12) coefficient of determination.
+For each gene/transcript, the first row has three columns: (1) the gene symbol prefixed by ``>``, (2) Ensembl gene/transcript ID, and (3) chromosome.
+The second and following rows have nine columns: (1) the eQTL coordinate, (2) the reference allele, (3) the alternative allele, (4) the frequency of the alternative allele, (5) the effect size, (6) the standard error of the effect size, (7) the p-value of nonzero effect size, (8) the effective sample size, and (9) coefficient of determination.

 A BED file specified by ``--regions-bed`` defines customized gene coordinates instead of the annotation from RefSeqGene or GENCODE.
 The first three columns of the BED file define gene coordinates and are mandatory; the fourth column defines gene names and is optional.
 When the fourth column is absent, a gene name of the format like chr1:100-200 will be allocated.